-*post originally published in 2017, updated with additional remote trigger information and gear recommendations for 2018
+*post updated with additional remote trigger information and gear recommendations for Nov 2020

 If you’ve never bought a flash unit before, looking at the variety out there and the sheer number of acronyms attached, you would be forgiven to be completely bamboozled by the choices.
 But fear not, we decode what’s out there and help you choose the best option for you.

 Oh, nothing much, only that it’s weak, only points forward at an unflattering angle, does not give you much of an opportunity to amend its strength and you can’t take it off the camera.
 Other than that – it’s grrrreat!

 I’m exaggerating of course – it can have its uses but it’s also largely responsible for why people tend to think of flash as being the single worst thing that can happen to their photos.
 Of course if all you use IS the pop up flash and you use it on full auto, that’s not surprising at all.

 But flash light can be SO MUCH BETTER – it can fix your existing light, amend it, supplement it, replace it and more!
 It can be a trusted and controllable friend, but you need to learn how to make it work for you.
 And yeah, you need a better flash than your little pop up thing.

 And we’re here to help you with it.